 Incredible story and you can see why it made headlines across the country.

 But when I looked into it further, to try and trace the descendants of those involved or see what the local papers had to say on the matter I couldn’t find anything.

 After further searching it was the South Wales Echo that would shed a revealing light onto the story.
 In the first instance it draws the reader in with a bold two-line headline and then colourfully describes the story in more detail before citing the Daily Graphic as the source.

 But just below the story the paper then describes how they’ve done their own research into it and this is what they found…

-So it appears the story was all a hoax, an early example of fake news.
+So it appears the story was all a hoax, an early example of fake news – if the South Wales Echo is to be believed.
 The original intention no doubt to give the readers a cracking story and keep them coming back for more!
 It also shows how these stories were picked up by other publications, and without checking, were published again and again, verbatim in most instances – spreading a good story, but a lie nonetheless.